 It’s never been so easy to get distracted.
 Forget social media — even if you have the willpower to ignore your Facebook feed, can you resist the ping of a new email notification?
 The interesting headline of the latest Entrepreneur article?
 The pop up of a text on your iPhone?

 Despite the fact that every day I faced a mountain of work, I still found myself getting sucked in by these online distractions.
 Luckily, after many, many failed attempts to solve the problem, I discovered time tracking.

-Mac time tracking tools can be lifesavers for freelancers and employers who primarily work on the OSX operating system.
+A Mac time tracking app can be a lifesaver for freelancers and employers who primarily work on the OSX operating system.
 They serve as a reminder, disciplinary assistant, and motivation booster for both solo freelancers and home-based work teams.

-Even better, many Mac time management tools often come with financial management functions, such as generating invoices for your clients.
+Even better, some of the best Mac time management tools often come with financial management functions, such as generating invoices for your clients.
 Employers using Mac time tracking applications can have the assurance that they are getting value for money paid to their employees.

 Whether you’re a freelancer, founder, or remote employee, time tracking software helps make you and your team more productive.
 In this post I’ve rounded up the best Mac time tracking apps to make your decision easier.

 Hubstaff is hands down the best Mac time tracking application.
 Workers log time and employers can check the time logs complete with screen shots and timesheets to verify that the employee has put in the contractual amount of hours daily.